Presented by William M. Bannon, Jr., PhD

 Register for the webinar via the link:

-After registration you will receive a confirmation email regarding the mailing address for your textbook & email to be used for the class.
+After registration you will receive a confirmation that also specifies your email to be used for the class.

 WHAT PEOPLE ARE SAYING

-Over 95% of all prior attendees rated the class as Extremely/Very Useful
+95% of prior attendees rated the class as Extremely/Very Useful

 100% described they would recommend the class to others

 THE THOUGHT PROCESS BEHIND THIS COURSE